 - Repeat a couple of times

-If you do this at the beginning and end of each task, you’ll soon find it helps you to prepare for the next part of the day.
+Inform clients that if they do this at the beginning and end of each task, they'll find it helps them prepare for the next part of the day.

-The best part is that you can do this without anyone even noticing or when stuck in traffic or on a zoom call!
+The best part is that people can do this without anyone even noticing.
+It can be done stuck in traffic or on a zoom call!

-Another strategy for learning to relax is called ‘anchoring’.
-To do this, close your eyes and think of a time and place in your life when you felt very calm, relaxed and at peace.
+Anchoring is another strategy you can introduce to clients.
+Instruct them to close their eyes and think of a time and place in their life when they felt very calm, relaxed and at peace.

-Try to link the gesture with the recall of the event as strongly as you can.
-When you then find yourself in a challenging situation or feeling overwhelmed, repeat the gesture and it should help you to recall the event and will assist you to feel calmer and more in control.
-This is a helpful strategy but requires time and practice to be most effective.
+Ask clients to try to link the gesture with the recall of the event as strongly as they can.
+When they find themselves in a challenging situation, they can repeat the gesture and it should help them to recall the event, helping them feel calmer and more in control.
+Note that this is a helpful strategy but requires time and practice to be most effective.

-- Directly within your control and over which you exert influence and can make your own choices about how to proceed
+- Directly within their control and over which they exert influence and can make their own choices about how to proceed

-- Those things that are within your sphere of influence and which although not directly within your control you have some influence over
+- Those things that are within their sphere of influence and which although not directly within their control, they have some influence over

-- Those things that sit entirely outside your sphere of influence or control and therefore you need to develop a strategy for dealing with the outcome
+- Those things that sit entirely outside their sphere of influence or control and therefore they need to develop a strategy for dealing with the outcome

 This strategy involves three circles.

-In the inner circle, write the things you directly control and influence, for example:
+In the inner circle, instruct clients to write the things they directly control and influence, for example: